tomitank/cordova-plugin-admob-tomitank/README.md

 });
 ```

-iOS you need to add the following to config.xml:
+for iOS you need to add the following to config.xml:
 -------------------------------------------------------
 ```
 <config-file platform="ios" target="*-Info.plist" parent="SKAdNetworkItems">